Meridiaan-College/Fike/index.md

-## Dit is fike, de vinder van je fiets!
+# Fike, de vinder van je fiets!

 You can use the [editor on GitHub](https://github.com/Meridiaan-College/Fike/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.